-Initially, I took job loss in stride, and continued to present myself as the same cool Outplacement professional who once glibly spoke with newly outplaced clients about Elizabeth Kubler-Ross' five stages of the grief cycle.
+Initially, I took job loss in stride, and continued to present myself as the same unaffected Outplacement professional who once glibly spoke with newly outplaced clients about Elizabeth Kubler-Ross' five stages of the grief cycle.
 My flight of health lasted only about a day before I started to develop more neurotic tics than a hooch dancer in a hurricane.
 What people say is absolutely true; losing a job is never a big deal until it happens to you!

 Denial, the first stage of my grief cycle, was subconscious and automatic.
 Feelings of isolation, shock, and numbness were accompanied by the free-floating thought, "No, this can't be happening to me, I'm a Corporate Outplacement Consultant who counsels the unemployed.
 I'm not a client!"

 When denial broke, I immediately was confronted by the spirit of Anger.
 To my surprise, I leaked anger toward former colleagues who survived the re-alignment.
 Adding insult to injury, I wrongfully accused one dear friend, and colleague of being insensitive to my job loss, only to discover shortly afterward, she risked losing her position by pleading before the company's leadership team the case for my retention.

 Logically, I knew my position was eliminated along with scores of other employees' jobs.
 It was strictly a business decision, completely devoid of mean-spiritedness, or ill-will.
 My emotions, however, were not so easily convinced.